Does Pet Insurance Cover Spaying and Neutering?

 How Does Pet Insurance Work for Spaying and Neutering?

 Most pet insurance plans don't cover routine spaying and neutering since these are elective preventive procedures.
 But your policy will cover spay or neuter surgeries when they become medically necessary, like emergency spaying for life-threatening pyometra (a serious uterine infection).
-You're covered as long as the medical condition wasn't pre-existing when you bought your policy.
+You're covered as long as the medical condition wasn't diagnosed before enrollment or during the waiting period.

 What Pet Insurance Type Covers Spaying and Neutering?